February 24, 2022

 Investment research has a long history.
 Ever since the first stock exchange was established more than 400 years ago, the Amsterdam Stock Exchange, investors could access information and get investment advice to learn which decisions to make.

 A few centuries later, in the 20th century, the stock market became more popular.
 Banks started to send investment research to their clients through the mail.
 This information was aimed to solve investors’ problems, such as information inaccuracies and fraud.

 Since the 1980s, many advanced research portals were created, including Bloomberg.
 This is how investment research has become extremely important for investors as a method of collecting accurate and reliable data so that the global investment research market passed the $16 billion mark in 2017.

 In the 21st century, investment research is constantly evolving.
 This is due to the greater availability of data, breadth, variety of sources, and multiple analysis methods.
-For instance, emerging technologies such as artificial intelligence allow investors to analyze a larger amount of information coming from varied sources, known as alternative data.
+For instance, emerging technologies such as artificial intelligence allow investors to analyze a larger amount of information coming from varied sources, known as public web data.

 Many investors tend to make financial decisions based on common beliefs or theoretical assumptions, such as growth means high risk, efficient market theory, or value stocks versus growth stocks.
 These common assumptions and theories aim to speed up the decision-making process.
 However, it's a poor practice in terms of risk management since sustainable investing requires thorough research and analysis.

 Unfortunately, the dynamics of emerging markets can completely contradict such concepts.
 For instance, selecting stocks according to their size is not an efficient investment strategy as there is no indication of future performance.
 One example would be Kodak, along with many other giants that crashed despite their size.

 Other investors also expose themselves to a broad range of information obtained through methods of authority.
 In this case, individuals make investment decisions based on what other authoritative sources, such as news media, recommend without doing their own research.
 In this case, investors are heavily exposed to biases and external influence.